 Dog Friendly Devon: Great Dog Friendly Holiday Cottages in Devon

 With its wide sandy beaches, moorlands, fields, countryside and hundreds of walking trails, Devon is a great place for dogs.
-Highlighting dog heaven, Rick Bond and Harry Roberts from My Favourite Holiday Cottages pick out a few properties that would get a bark of approval from even the most pampered of pooches.
+Highlighting dog heaven, Rick Bond from My Favourite Holiday Cottages picks out a few properties that would get a bark of approval from even the most pampered of pooches.

 Canine comforts at The Byre @ Cross Farm include dog bowl, dog bed, covers for sofas if required, a fenced-in garden, vets phone number on the wall and even a poop scoop.
 This beautiful 3-bed barn conversion has other very friendly dogs nearby, including Bart, the owner’s sociable black Labrador who likes to stay in touch with his canine holiday chums through his blog – Barts Blog at The Byre.

 The Byre is in the charming village of Goodleigh, nestling in the foothills of Exmoor above Barnstaple.
 In the midst of great dog walking country, fit dogs, and owners, will enjoy the 10-mile round walk via Cobden Hill (stunning views from Exmoor across to Dartmoor) and a hearty lunch at the historic Chichester Arms.
 For dogs happier with shorter walks, Goodleigh’s New Inn is also a popular place to eat and socialise.
 Bart often goes for a wander down there himself.